lmnr-ai/lmnr-python/README.md

 Evaluation takes in the following parameters:
 - `name` – the name of your evaluation.
 If no such evaluation exists in the project, it will be created.
 Otherwise, data will be pushed to the existing evaluation
-- `data` – an array of `Datapoint` objects, where each `Datapoint` has two keys: `target` and `data`, each containing a key-value object.
+- `data` – an array of `EvaluationDatapoint` objects, where each `EvaluationDatapoint` has two keys: `target` and `data`, each containing a key-value object.
+Alternatively, you can pass in dictionaries, and we will instantiate `EvaluationDatapoint`s with pydantic if possible
 - `executor` – the logic you want to evaluate.
 This function must take `data` as the first argument, and produce any output. *
 - `evaluators` – evaluaton logic.
 List of functions that take output of executor as the first argument, `target` as the second argument and produce a numeric scores.
-Each function can produce either a single number or `Record<string, number>` of scores.
+Each function can produce either a single number or `dict[str, int|float]` of scores.

 \* If you already have the outputs of executors you want to evaluate, you can specify the executor as an identity function, that takes in `data` and returns only needed value(s) from it.